jesus-abreu/kvm-cluster/README.md

 10. Setup NGINX a s external load balancer, running in the host.
 11. And will create a set of testing scripts to verify functionality.

+To download the articles source code do:
+$ git clone https://github.com/jesus-abreu/kvm-cluster.git <your target foler>